Jeensfer/EXNO2DS/README.md

 # RESULT
-The code was executed and verifiedd succesfully.
+The code was executed and verified succesfully.